 Editorially, they promote a strong pro-Israeli Zionist bias.
 Further, they report favorably on former President Netanyahu; Netanyahu sounds off on Bennett: ‘Too soft on Iran’.
 Finally, Arutz Sheva was found by Reuters to have used a deepfake photo for one of their journalists.

 - Twitter has banned users from displaying the Star of David in their profile pictures. – Mostly False

 Overall, we rate Arutz Sheva Right-Center biased based on editorial positions that align with the right.
-We also rate them Mixed for factual reporting due to a failed fact check and deceptive practices through a fake photo.
-(D. Van Zandt 7/25/2017) Updated (6/28/2021)
+We also rate them Mixed for factual reporting due to two failed fact checks and deceptive practices through a fake photo.
+(D. Van Zandt 7/25/2017) Updated (03/04/2022)

 Last Updated on March 4, 2022 by Media Bias Fact Check